Graduate School of Medical Sciences

 Program Requirements

-Applicants should have a strong undergraduate background and record of achievement in the biological sciences, including biochemistry, molecular genetics, and microbiology.
+Applicants should have a strong undergraduate background and record of engagement in the biological sciences, including immunology, biochemistry, molecular genetics, and microbiology.
 Applicants are also expected to have undergraduate laboratory research experience.

-An official transcript of the student's undergraduate record is necessary, with three letters from faculty members who can evaluate the academic potential of the student in a Ph.D. program in immunology and microbial pathogenesis.
+An official transcript of the student's undergraduate record is necessary, with three recommendation letters from faculty who can evaluate the academic and research potential of the student in a Ph.D. program in immunology and microbial pathogenesis.

-An individual program of study is developed for each student on the basis of the student's interest and prior experience, comprising both required and elective courses.
+An individual program of study, comprising both required and elective course, is developed for each student based on the student's interest and prior experience.

-The IMP program places great emphasis on scholarship.
-Beginning in the first year with course work in fundamental immunology and complemented by electives in anything from cell biology to structural biology, the program offers continued education throughout the graduate studies in the form of an Advanced Immunology course with flexible topics, an Immunology Seminar Series highlighting the latest developments in the field presented by distinguished scientists, and a student-run “Research in Progress” forum for a critical discussion of their thesis research and the exchange of ideas.
+The IMP program places strong emphasis on scholarship.
+Beginning in the first year with course work in fundamental immunology and complemented by electives in Advanced Immunology courses with flexible topics, an Immunology Seminar Series highlighting the latest developments in the field presented by distinguished scientists, and a student-run “Research in Progress” forum for a critical discussion of thesis research and the open exchange of ideas.

 Each IMP student, with the help of the mentor, must participate regularly in journal clubs throughout the graduate training.
 He/she may choose elective courses among all courses offered by the other programs of the Graduate School.

 The IMP annual retreat is an integral part of the program.
 This off-site meeting includes formal presentations by faculty, graduate students, and postdoctoral fellows.
-In addition, it requires graduate students (in year two and above) and postdoctoral fellows to contribute to poster sessions and workshops.
-Prizes are awarded for outstanding publications.
+Graduate students, after admission to candidacy are required to present a poster with senior students giving oral presentations.
+Prizes are awarded for outstanding talks, posters, and publications.

-A Special Committee, comprising the major sponsor and two additional faculty members knowledgeable in the field of study (minor sponsors) advises the student in his or her research, meeting periodically to monitor progress, and to oversee the development of the thesis.
+A Thesis Committee, comprising the major sponsor and two additional faculty members knowledgeable in the field of study advises the student in his or her research, meeting periodically to monitor progress, and to oversee the development of the thesis.

 During this time the student continues to participate in the other educational programs offered by the graduate program but works full time in the laboratory.

-The culmination of the student’s successful progression through the program is the final examination (the “defense”) and certification by the Special Committee that the thesis represents an official piece of research satisfying the requirements of the Graduate School for the Ph.D. degree.
+The culmination of the student’s successful progression through the program is the successful Thesis Defense and certification by the Thesis Committee that the thesis satisfies the requirements of the Graduate School for the Ph.D. degree.

 Student Stories